 LinuxONE is a hardware platform that is optimized to run on the Linux operating system and leverages its architecture for providing unique value.
 It can be utilized in both private and multi-cloud environments for various workloads and use-cases.

 On LinuxONE, security is built into the hardware and software.

 The Federal Information Processing Standard (FIPS) Publication 140-2 is a U.S. government standard that sets rules for the minimum level of security for cryptographic modules in IT products.

-We choose the AWS Cloud infrastructure for their robust controls in maintaining security and compliance of the cloud.
+We choose the AWS & GCP Cloud infrastructure for their robust controls in maintaining security and compliance of the cloud.
 AWS adopts strict IT standards which are broken out by Certifications & Attestations; Laws, Regulations & Privacy; and Alignments and Frameworks.

 Through a strategic partnership with Chainalysis, Hex Trust adopts Chainalysis KYT (Know Your Transaction) and Chainalysis Reactor.